 Salt and sodium are villains when it comes to living with high blood pressure and heart disease.
-The Dietary Guidelines for Americans suggests that people with hypertension or prehypertension limit their daily sodium intake to just 1,500 milligrams.
+The Dietary Guidelines for Americans suggest that people with hypertension or prehypertension limit their daily sodium intake to just 1,500 milligrams.
 Currently, the average American eats more than twice that amount, or about 3,400 milligrams a day.

 Preserving any food requires salt.
 The salt stops the decay of the food and keeps it edible longer.
 However, salt can take even the most innocent cucumber and make it a sodium sponge.
 The longer vegetables sit in canning and preserving liquids, the more sodium they can pick up.
 A whole dill pickle spear can contain as much as 300 milligrams of sodium.
 Reduced sodium options are available, containing about 100 milligrams of sodium each.

 As a rule, tomato products are problematic for people with hypertension.
 Canned tomato sauces, pasta sauces, and tomato juices are all high-sodium culprits.
-A half-cup serving of classic marinara sauce can have more than 450 milligrams.
+A half-cup serving of classic marinara sauce can have more than 450 milligrams of sodium.
 A cup of tomato juice comes in at 650 milligrams.
 You can often find low-sodium or reduced-sodium versions of all of these.
 For people looking to keep their blood pressure down, these alternative options are a smart choice.

 If you have hypertension or prehypertension, now may be the time to kick your coffee habit.
 Your morning cup (or cups) of Joe can actually cause a temporary spike in blood pressure.
 If you’re a regular coffee drinker, this may be contributing to your hypertension.
 In fact, any caffeinated drinks may cause an increase in your blood pressure — this includes soda or caffeinated tea.

-Alcohol can prevent any blood pressure medications you may be taking from working effectively.
+Alcohol can also prevent any blood pressure medications you may be taking from working effectively.
 In addition, alcohol is full of calories and can lead to weight gain.
 People who are overweight or obese are more likely to have high blood pressure.

-If you have been diagnosed with hypertension or prehypertension, a few smart-eating strategies can help you prevent further blood pressure spikes and possibly even reduce your blood pressure.
-Making a few easy swaps, such as looking for reduced-sodium or trans-fat free options, can help you cut back on the bad foods and find better options.
+If you’ve been diagnosed with hypertension or prehypertension, a few smart-eating strategies can help you prevent blood pressure spikes and possibly even reduce your blood pressure.
+Making a few easy swaps, such as looking for reduced-sodium, no sodium, or trans-fat free options, can help you cut back on the bad foods and find better options.